REGIOCAST/music-docs/content/api/songs/song_artwork.md

 ```

-# Upload a new Artwork for given Song
+## Upload a new Artwork for given Song

 Request must be of type `form-data` and must contain `file`.
 You can append your Form with `alt` to create a alt-tag for the Artwork on-the-fly.

+If there is already an Artwork related to this Song, **the Relation is overriden.**

 ```
 POST /api/songs/{songID}/artwork